mekineer/single_domain_search/README.md

 ## Current Status
 The current status of the development, is that the results returned are too often false positives.
 As far as I understand, the false positives are because of 404 and redirection.
 Sometimes a site listed in results draws from multiple domains.
 There are also fake sites, who's sole purpose is to boost the SEO of a commercialized website.

 I don't get sufficient results from Google in order to further test the script.
-When I redo a search with the same keywords, I think it starts from the very beginning, retrieving same results, rather than asking Google to start at the Nth result.
+This is because Google "throttles" the rate of results delivered using this method.
+When I redo a search with the same keywords, it starts from the very beginning, retrieving the same results, rather than asking Google to start at the Nth result.
+Also, the script doesn't inform me of N, the number of Google search results it has processed for the given keyword search.

+Instead of using Headless Chrome to request search results from Google, another option would be https://developers.google.com/custom-search/v1/overview (thank you Dino Bartolome).
+This would at least get us through the test-of-concept.

 ## Future Possibilities
 I would like to start building a search database, by providing a portal for users to search a search engine, like Google.